ArmsTech/udacity/item_catalog/README.md

 > authentication system.
 Registered users will have the ability to post,
 > edit, and delete their own items.

+Tech Quote (TQ) hosts technology-related quotes, specifically quotes relating to programming languages.
+The TQ application meets all requirements for project 3 by implementing the following pages and features:

+* OAuth2 login via GitHub

+The following extensions, tools, and patterns were leveraged:

+* Flask-Migrate (alembic) to manage database migrations

 Requirements
 ------------